MapStory: Prototyping Editable Map Animations with LLM Agents: User Evaluation

 \subsubsection{\textbf{Procedure}}

 Each session lasted approximately 45 minutes and was conducted in person.
 Participants received a compensation of \$15 USD.
 Before starting the tasks, participants were given a brief tutorial explaining the study's purpose and the functionality of our system.
 They were encouraged to ask questions during the tutorial and Task A to ensure a clear understanding.
 However, to minimize external influence on their creativity, participants were not allowed to ask questions during Task B. For each task, participants were allowed to work on it until they were satisfied and were encouraged to think aloud during the study.
 To evaluate system accuracy, the experimenter recorded the number of animation modules created during each task.
 Afterward, participants were asked which modules they believed accurately reflected their prompts, allowing us to compute a subjective accuracy rate.
 After completing each task, participants filled out a questionnaire covering three aspects: 1) system usability, based on the System Usability Scale (SUS)~\cite{brooke1996sus}, 2) creativity support, based on the Creativity Support Index (CSI)~\cite{cherry2014quantifying}, and 3) usefulness for each system feature, based on our 7-point Likert scale questionnaire.
 After both tasks, we conducted a semi-structured interviews to gain in-depth feedback on their experience.
+We include some example videos generated by participants in the video figure.